Hi, my name is Eric Swartz…and I'm a man of few words. I write taglines and slogans for a living. And I like to think and speak at length about them.

 I lecture occasionally (The Commonwealth Club of California, Golden Gate University), write articles, conduct surveys, and contribute to magazines and blogs.
 I still get a kick out of being interviewed by newspaper reporters and online columnists who have discovered the joy of taglines and want my opinion on the subject.
 I'm always thrilled to share my passion because I love what I do.

-And to make sure I keep honing my language skills and mastery of the bon mot, I pay considerable attention to punchy ad copy, funny headlines, and bouncy jingles, and enjoy reading reference books replete with witty proverbs, pithy quotations, clever catchphrases, and memorable movie dialogue.
+To make sure I keep honing my language skills and mastery of the bon mot, I pay considerable attention to punchy ad copy, funny headlines, and bouncy jingles, and enjoy reading reference books replete with witty proverbs, pithy quotations, clever catchphrases, and memorable movie dialogue.
 I'm also an avid Scrabble® player.

 Guess you could say I scratched an itch…and found my niche.